 "Eggs—specifically the whites—contain glycine and proline, which are the main amino acids that make up collagen," Dr. Scheller says.
 But don't pass on the yolks!
 She mentions that these are filled with vitamin D and healthy fats that help maintain the health of skin, bones, and muscles.
 Whether you prefer your eggs soft-boiled or scrambled, they're the perfect protein-packed way to start your day.

-Use fresh citrus to get your collagen boost, which Dr. Scheller says has high levels of vitamin C that assist collagen production.
+Use fresh citrus to get your collagen boost, which both Smith and Dr. Scheller say has high levels of vitamin C that assist collagen production.
 Plus, there's nothing more refreshing than a delicious fruit salad or even a pop of citrus in a salad.

 Guess what else has a lot of vitamin C?
 Broccoli is another one of Dr. Scheller's recommendations.
 Like eggs, there are countless ways to cook (or not) broccoli so that it perfectly suits your tastebuds.
 As for us?
 We love roasted broccoli in a refreshing lemon garlic salad.